-Many landowners are unaware that a legal right is needed to use surface water and groundwater for irrigation purposes.
+Many landowners do not know that they need legal water rights to use surface water and groundwater for irrigation.

-There are many demands on the Oregon’s water resources, which are publicly owned.
-Even though the water, a stream for example runs through your property, it doesn’t belong to you; it belongs to everyone in Oregon.
-The same is true with groundwater in aquifers deep in the soil.
-There are many beneficial uses of water.
-Irrigation for crops is just one.
-Water is needed domestic use for people and animals, city drinking water, industrial uses like manufacturing, and some is needed to remain available in-stream use for fish and other aquatic life and even for recreation purposes.
+There are many demands for water: Oregon’s water resources are publicly owned.
+Even though the water — a stream, for example — runs through your property, it doesn’t belong to you; it belongs to everyone in Oregon.
+The same is true for groundwater in aquifers deep in the soil.
+Water is needed for people and animals, city drinking water, and manufacturing, and some must remain in streams and rivers for fish and other aquatic life.

 Oregon water law dates back to 1909 and includes four basic provisions.